Info

-Subscribe to our listserv here to stay up to date on meetings, events, and other academic announcements.
+Subscribe to our listserv here to stay up to date on meetings, events, and academic announcements.

 About

-We are a working group of scholars at UC Davis that emerged as a response to burgeoning forms of military power.
-By militarization, we mean both military interventions and the securitization of everyday life.
-To this end we pursue research that foregrounds the production of subjects under practices of militarization, the technologies that facilitate surveillance and state power, and the contestations to such forms of violence.
+We are a working group of scholars at UC Davis.
+The organization of this group first emerged as a response to new and revanchist forms of imperialism and militarism in the “post-9/11” era of the early 2000s, both within the “domestic” space of the United States of America and beyond its national borders and installations.
+With militarization we look at military interventions and the securitization of everyday life.
+To this end, we pursue research that foregrounds the production of subjects under practices of militarization, the technologies that facilitate surveillance and state power, and the contestations to such forms of violence.
 The group creates an interdisciplinary space where all the various cultural and social implications of contemporary militarization can be considered, discussed, and held accountable.

 In addition, the group collaborates on periodic projects with scholars and artists in the University of California system, other universities, and independent of academia.
 We also collaborate with programs and departments to organize guest lectures and panels.